-The use of a word processor must be considered and agreed by the Head of Learning Support and will be considered on a subject to subject basis.
+The use of a word processor must be considered and agreed by the Head of Learning Support on a subject to subject basis.

 The only exception to the above where the use of a word processor may be considered for a candidate would be on a temporary basis as a consequence of a temporary injury at the time of the assessment.